-- Teachers and leaders engaging in career long professional learning and ongoing critical reflection to improve teaching, leading, and learning. - Continue to work collaboratively to design engaging student learning for transfer modeled after the work of Garfield Gini-Newman and Julia Stern, for example. - Developing and demonstrating a professional body of knowledge and provide instructional leadership. - Creating inclusive learning environments where high quality teaching, learning, and leading occur. - Developing classroom support plans to ensure every teacher has academic and social-emotional supports in place for universal and targeted groups (e.g. Move to Learn)
+- Teachers and leaders engaging in career long professional learning and ongoing critical reflection to improve teaching, leading, and learning. - Continuing to work collaboratively to design engaging student learning for transfer modeled after the work of Garfield Gini-Newman and Julia Stern, for example. - Developing and demonstrating a professional body of knowledge and providing instructional leadership: - Teachers and leaders will apply a current and comprehensive repertoire of effective planning, and designing for deep and transferable learning, executive functioning skills, and trauma informed practices - Teachers and leaders will enhance understanding of First Nations, Métis and Inuit worldviews, cultural beliefs, languages and values through sound design, instruction and resources - Creating inclusive learning environments where high quality teaching, learning, and leading occur. - Developing classroom support plans to ensure every teacher has academic and social-emotional supports in place for universal and targeted groups (e.g. Move to Learn)